Theagenes of Thasos

 Theagenes of Thasos (Θεαγένης ὁ Θάσιος) (typically spelled Theogenes (Θεογένης) before the first century AD) was an Olympian of ancient Greece, famous for his victories.

-Background
+Athletics

 Son of Timosthenes, Theagenes was renowned for his extraordinary strength and swiftness.
-Aged nine, he supposedly carried home the bronze statue of a god from the agora, then carried it back again.
+Aged nine, he supposedly carried home the bronze statue of a god he took a liking to from the agora, then carried it back again.
+The popular story among the Thasians was that Heracles was his father.

 As he grew up he became distinguished in every kind of athletic contest, and gained numerous victories at the Olympian, Pythian, Nemean, and Isthmian Games.
-Altogether he was said to have won 1300 crowns.
-He gained a victory at Olympia in the 75th Olympiad, 480 BC.
-(Paus. vi.
-6. § 5.)
-The popular story among the Thasians was that Heracles was his father.
+Altogether he was said to have won 1400 crowns at various Greek festivals.
+He gained a victory at Olympia in the 75th Olympiad in boxing in 480 BC, defeating Euthymos.
+He also competed in the same Olympics in pankration, but was too tired after the boxing match.
+He won at pankration in the 76th Olympics.
+He won three times in boxing at the Pythian Games, nine times in boxing and once in pankration at the Isthmian Games, and nine times in boxing at the Nemean Games.
+He also won the long distance race at Argos.
 Thomas Green claims that in the course of winning 1,406 boxing matches, Theagenes killed "most of his opponents".